OSU-HPCC/New-User-Tutorial/submitscripts.md

 	cat examplesubmitscript.sub

+Your output should look like this:

+	#!/bin/bash

+	#These are PBS command

+	#PBS -q express
+	#PBS -l nodes=1:ppn=1,walltime=0:30:00
+	#PBS -j oe
+	#PBS -m abe -M youremail@okstate.edu

+	cd $PBS_O_WORKDIR/  #This tells qsub to move
+	                    #to the directory that you
+	                    #submitted the script from.

+	#Commands for your job go here:

+	module load mathematica
+	echo "Hello, I have loaded the Mathematica module, see:" module list
+	echo "OK, my work here is done.
+Bye."

 As we can see, a submit script is basically a bash script, but there are a few extra lines that have been added for `qsub`.
 First, note that '#' is a comment marker in bash scripts.
 Anything typed after the '#' character is ignored by the computer.
 That is so humans can write notes in their files.
 This bash script is a little bit special.
 Since it is for `qsub` there are a few comment lines that are followed by `PBS`.
 These are special commands just for `qsub`, not for bash.
 Let's look at them:

-	#PBS -l nodes=1:ppn=1,walltime=5000
+	#PBS -l nodes=1:ppn=1,walltime=0:30:00

 This tells `qsub` how many compute nodes we want to request for our job and how many processors we want from each node.
 In this case `nodes=1` asks the scheduler for 1 compute node and `ppn=1` requests 1 processor from the compute node. `walltime` tells the computer the time limit at which it should kill the program.
+In this case, `0:30:00` refers to 30 minutes.

-	#PBS -q
+	#PBS -q express

 This tells `qsub` which queue to put your job in.
 Cowboy has four queues: